BSCI 426 - Fall, 2008

 c) Assignments must be neat, organized, and easily legible or they won't be accepted.

 d) Assignments containing errors should be corrected and resubmitted along with the original submission to ensure that the lesson has been learned and to improve the grade.
+All resubmissions will only be accepted within 2 weeks of my returning your original graded assignment to you.

 Link to the Assignments